Sonia Gandhi will continue as party chief, decides Congress Working Committee

 “Congress represents the hopes of millions of Indians against political authoritarianism prevailing in the country today and the party is fully conscious of its immense responsibility,” Venugopal added.

-The meeting was attended by over 50 party leaders, including the Gandhis, Venugopal, Chowdhury, Leader of Opposition in Rajya Sabha Mallikarjun Kharge and P Chidambaram, reported The Times of India.
+The meeting was attended by over 50 party leaders, including the Gandhis, Venugopal, Chowdhury, Kharge and P Chidambaram, reported The Times of India.

 Ghulam Nabi Azad, Anand Sharma and Mukul Wasnik were the only three leaders from the Group of 23 leaders who participated in the meeting.
 The Group of 23 leaders, or G-23, are party members who had written a letter to Sonia Gandhi to push for internal reforms in 2020.